openproof-net/rpo-spec-v0.1/README.md

 A deterministic SHA-256 public hash anchoring immutability.

-OpenProof does not decide truth or falsity.
+OpenProof does not adjudicate truth.
-It ensures that any modification is detectable.
+It ensures that any change becomes detectable.

-3. 📘 The RPO “Civil Code” — Minimal Profile (v0.1)
+3. The RPO “Civil Code” — Minimal Profile (v0.1)

 This is the canonical baseline of a compliant RPO bundle: